lowRISC/ot-sca/doc/getting_started.md

 point.
 If LEDs are solid it may mean the device has not enumerated, which might require additional setup (see UDEV Rules below).

-#### CW305

-1. Connect the `X4` output of the CW305 (rightmost SMA) to the CW-Husky `Pos` input.
-2. Connect the `ChipWhisperer 20-Pin Connector` on the CW305 to the `ChipWhisperer 20-Pin Connector` on the capture board.
-On the CW-Husky this is the connector on the *SIDE* not the connector on the *FRONT*.

-Make sure the `S1` jumper on the back of the CW305 is set to `111` such that the FPGA bitstream can be reconfigured via USB.
-Connect the two boards to your PC via USB.

 ### UDEV Rules

 You might need to setup the following `udev` rules to gain access to the two